 1. Provide, free of charge, copies of all meeting materials (including the agenda, minutes, and other meeting materials) to the members of that specific committee.
 A staff assistant to a committee member may receive a set of meeting materials (full or partial), free of charge, if requested by said committee member.
-(All Executive Policy Committee members receive all Executive Policy Committee meeting materials; all Technical Coordinating Committee members receive Technical Coordinating Committee members receive Citizens Advisory Committee materials).
+(All Executive Policy Committee members receive all Executive Policy Committee meeting materials; all Technical Coordinating Committee members receive Technical Coordinating Committee meeting materials, and all Citizens Advisory Committee members receive Citizens Advisory Committee materials).